kieranklaassen/kieranklaassen/README.md

 ### Hi there 👋

-I'm building AI software and Ruby gems to help you build AI apps in Ruby and Rails.
+I'm building https://cora.computer and Ruby gems to help you build AI apps in Ruby and Rails.